TomatenKuchenDEV/docs/docs/botsetup.md

 ## Settings {#settings}

-In the [dashboard](https://tomatenkuchen.com/dashboard/settings) all settings of the bot can be changed.
+In the [dashboard](https://tomatenkuchen.com/dashboard/settings) all settings can be changed.

 The most important settings are explained on the page [General settings](/general-settings).